OpenTranslationBible/open-bible/en-GB/23.Isaiah/md/isaiah-42.md

 They will be turned back and utterly shamed, those who trust in idols, who say to cast images, ‘You are our gods.’

 ## Isaiah 42:18
-Hear, you deaf; look, you blind, and see!
+Listen, you deaf; look, you blind, and see!

 ## Isaiah 42:19
 Who is blind but my servant, or so deaf as my messenger whom I send?
 Who is so blind as the one in covenant with me, or so blind as the servant of the Lord?

 ## Isaiah 42:20
-You have seen many things, but you do not retain them; your ears are open, but no one hears.
+You have seen many things, but you do not remember them; your ears are open, but no one listens.

 ## Isaiah 42:21
 The Lord was pleased, for his righteousness’ sake, to make his law great and glorious.